ijsumana/Movie-Trailer-Display/README.md

     2. After clicking the movie poster image I have changed the background color to yellow so that the viewer can track which movie trailer s/he has viewed already.

-To run the program one needs to open the movie_list.py
+To run the program one needs to open the movie_list.py in Python IDLE and run it.